qmacro/qmacro.github.io/src/posts/2024-01-31-ghost-cratch-fitted.md

 ## The fitting

-A week after I'd agreed the details with Gary, the team turned up to fit the steel frame first.
+A week after I'd agreed the details with Gary, a two-man team of JP and Ray turned up to fit the steel frame first.
 Here's what it looked like:

 ![the steel frame fitted](/images/2024/01/steel-frame-fitted.jpg)